-Standard Precautions are the basic steps used to prevent transmission of pathogens (organisms that can cause disease).
-Standard Precautions should be consistently practiced with all patients, in all patient care environments.
-As a patient there may be times that you need to be your own advocate and encourage your health care provider to follow standard precautions to protect both yourself and other patients.
+Standard Precautions are the basic steps used to stop the spread of pathogens (organisms that can cause disease).
+Standard Precautions should be used by all healthcare providers with every patient, in all patient care settings.
+As a patient, there may be times that you need to be your own advocate and remind your health care provider to follow standard precautions to protect yourself and other patients.

 Standard Precautions include:

 - Hand Hygiene (Handwashing): Hand hygiene is the most important way to prevent the spread of infections.
 Proper hand hygiene can be done using an alcohol-based hand gel or foam or by using soap and water.
 If you can see dirt on your hands, you should wash with soap and water.
 Your health care provider should do hand hygiene when entering and exiting the patient care area (exam room, hospital room, chemotherapy administration room), before and after touching you, and after removal of gloves.
 Although you are not the healthcare provider, it is important that you, as the patient (or your visitors), perform hand hygiene often to prevent the spread of pathogens.

 - Respiratory Hygiene: Respiratory hygiene is used to prevent the spread of pathogens that can cause respiratory infections.
 Respiratory hygiene is covering your nose and mouth while sneezing and coughing, with either your elbow or a tissue.
 If you use a tissue, it should then be thrown away in the trash.
 After covering your cough or sneeze with you elbow or tissue, hand hygiene should be done.